jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 ```

 Run modes:
-- CLI processing entry point (`uv run python -m vibe_photos.dev.process --root <album> --db data/index.db [--cache-root cache/] [--batch-size ... --device ...]`) for scan + hash + classify + embeddings/captions; `--cache-root` directly selects the cache directory and falls back to `cache.root` from `config/settings.yaml`.
+- CLI processing entry point (`uv run python -m vibe_photos.dev.process --root <album> --db postgresql+psycopg://localhost:5432/vibe [--cache-root cache/] [--batch-size ... --device ...]`) for scan + hash + classify + embeddings/captions; `--cache-root` directly selects the cache directory and falls back to `cache.root` from `config/settings.yaml`.
 Batch size/device are read from `config/settings.yaml` with CLI flags acting as overrides when provided.
 - Flask app for manual inspection during development.
 - A cache manifest under `cache/manifest.json` versions model/config settings; preprocessing stages trust cache artifacts only when the manifest matches the active `cache_format_version`, and a run journal in `cache/run_journal.json` supports resumable single-process runs.

 ## 4. Data Model
-M1 originally targeted two SQLite databases; modern deployments use PostgreSQL for the primary database and treat the cache purely as a filesystem directory tree.
+M1 originally targeted file-based databases; modern deployments use PostgreSQL for the primary database and treat the cache purely as a filesystem directory tree.
-- A **primary operational database** (PostgreSQL in current builds; SQLite only in historical prototypes) stores canonical image metadata, model outputs, near-duplicate relationships, and run state.
+- A **primary operational database** (PostgreSQL in current builds) stores canonical image metadata, model outputs, near-duplicate relationships, and run state.
 This database is the only one that production-facing services (CLI, Web UI, future APIs) MUST read and write.
 - A **cache root** under `cache/` stores derived vectors/JSON artifacts.
-There is no SQLite cache database; the directory itself is the cache boundary.
+There is no database-backed cache; the directory itself is the cache boundary.

 ### Hash Strategy: Content vs Perceptual
 M1 uses two distinct hash types: